arangodb/docs/3.11/http/indexes.md

 ---
 layout: default
-description: This is an introduction to ArangoDB's HTTP interface for indexes ingeneral
+description: This is an introduction to ArangoDB's HTTP interface for indexes in general
 ---
 HTTP Interface for Indexes
 ==========================